ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 ##  Computing-Aware AI large model

-   A number of industry associations, such as the Industrial Digital Twin Association or the Digital Twin Consortium (https://www.digitaltwinconsortium.org/), have been founded to promote the concept of the Digital Twin (DT) for a number of use case areas, such as smart cities, transportation, industrial control, among others.
-The core concept of the DT is the "administrative shell" {{Industry4.0}}, which serves as a digital representation of the information and technical functionality pertaining to the "assets" (such as an industrial machinery, a transportation vehicle, an object in a smart city or others) that is intended to be managed, controlled, and actuated.

    AI large model refers to a type of artificial intelligence model that is trained on massive amounts of data using deep learning techniques.